stanman71/Python_Projects/vLab/README.md

 - create and configure the virtual vMX routers
 - generate all network connections
 - upload a custum default configuration
+- each configuration step will be checked before the implementation starts
+- every step will be written in the console

 ------------